-Kids hear about drugs everywhere, it seems.
-On TV, radio, the news, in music and movies.
-Sometimes on the street or on the playground.
+Kids hear about drugs everywhere, it seems: on TV, the radio, and the news; in music and movies; and sometimes even on the street or on the playground.

 The teen years are the most likely time for someone to start taking drugs.
 And starting drug use as a teen can lead to drug problems when they grow up.